jhusain/asyncgenerator/README.md

 };
 ```

-# A quick aside about Iterable and duality
+## A quick aside about Iterable and duality

-The fact that Observable and Iterable are not strict duals is a smell.
+The fact that the Observable and Iterable interface are not strict duals is a smell.
 If Observation and Iteration are truly dual, the correct definition of Iterable should be this:

 ```JavaScript
 interface Iterable {